superliuxz/LegoSegmentation/progress_report.md

     - use blocks with three different size: 1x1, 1x2 and 1x3
   - as a result the encoding of the board should be:
     > 001111002200....002001100..., where 0=background, 1=yellow, 2=blue
+- [ ] start training on the 100 sample pictures
+  - modify the model built for MNIST:
+  - initial result: terrible.
+R2 is only 0.02...
+  - tried to teak the hyper params and augmenting data, none really works